Powering the Blue Economy: Inspiring Innovators

 Marine Energy Collegiate Competition

-WPTO also supports the Marine Energy Collegiate Competition for undergraduate and graduate students to gain experience and connections in the fields of marine energy and the blue economy.
-In this first U.S. marine energy competition for students, teams pitched their business plans for linking marine energy with blue economy applications and can participate in an optional prototype build and test competition.
-Participants and partners represent institutions from across the United States and include international universities as well.
+WPTO supports the Marine Energy Collegiate Competition for undergraduate and graduate students to gain experience and connections marine energy and the blue economy—the first of its kind.
+In the competition, teams pitch their business plans for linking marine energy with blue economy applications and participate in an optional prototype build and test competition.
+Participants and partners represent institutions from across the U.S. as well as international universties.

 Map showing the MECC schools and details.